project8/locust_mc/Config/Tutorial/README.md

     ```
          /path/to/LocustSim config=/path/to/LocustTemplate.json
     ```
-4. Look at the resulting field map in the VTK window.
-Now there will be a ROOT file with the magnetic field information.
+4. Now there will be a ROOT file with the magnetic field information.
 5. Plot the field map in ROOT.
 In the root terminal:
 ```
  >.L plotoutput.C